Roles of a depositary bank and collateral agent within project finance

 The life of your project

 Additionally, all funds, including loan or revenue proceeds, equity contributions, letter of credit draws, or swap payments, are held and administered by the depositary bank and pledged to the collateral agent on behalf of the secured party.
-Due to the intermingled nature of these roles, it is important to ensure the appointed institution understands the distinct differences between the two roles and functions accordingly.
+Due to the aligned nature of these roles, it is important to ensure the appointed institution understands the distinct differences between the two roles and functions accordingly.

 The role of the depositary bank